libretro/snes9x2010/docs/tile-untangle-state.md

 ## Open followups (deferred from in-flight work, not bundled)

-### Stale BL color-math comment

-Lines ~2575-2594 of current `src/tile.c` (the BL2X header comment
-block) claim that the bilinear path "bypasses MATH()" and that all 7 generated functions "are functionally identical because the bilinear DRAW_TILE writes final RGB directly to GFX.S without invoking MATH()."
-This was true before commit `6d214cf` (color-math fix) but is now wrong: `M7HR_BLEND_AND_WRITE` does call `MATH(blended, ...)`, and the 7 variants are now genuinely distinct.

-This was found during Stage 2.1 design work but was kept out of the de-templating commit to keep scope clean.
-Should be a tiny standalone commit before or during Stage 2.4 (BL2X de-templating) since the BL2X templated block is what the comment describes — and de-templating BL2X will touch that comment anyway.
+(none currently — the BL color-math stale comment was fixed as part of `ae6edbe` since the macro refactor in that commit changed the truth-value of the comment.)

 ---

-*Last updated: after Stage 2.1 commit `ec6a6db` (de-template Mode 7 HR4X).
-Branch `tile-untangle` is local at `ec6a6db`, two commits past upstream `b388159`.
-Awaiting Lib's external invariant verification + push.
-Ready to start Stage 2.2 (BL4X) once `ec6a6db` lands upstream.*
+*Last updated: after Stage 2.2 (`ae6edbe` parameterize helpers, `345b890` de-template BL4X).
+Branch `tile-untangle` is local at `345b890`, two commits past upstream `0cbca9e`.
+Awaiting Lib's external invariant verification + push of both.
+Ready to start Stage 2.3 (BL1X) once both land upstream.*